EvanCesanek/Ouvrai/README.md

 Create a new Prolific researcher account [here](https://app.prolific.co/register/researcher).

-**Ouvrai** uses the Prolific API to communicate with Prolific, so you will need to store your API Token locally to use these features.
+Ouvrai uses the Prolific API to communicate with Prolific, so you will need to store your API Token locally to use these features.

 - Workspaces → Settings → Go to API token page → Create API token
 - Copy the generated token (long string of characters) into a plain text file at:
   - Linux/Mac: _`~/.prolific/credentials.txt`_
   - Windows: _`C:\Users\%USERNAME%\.prolific\credentials.txt`_

-**Note**: The Prolific web interface must still be used for some operations that are unavailable in the API.
+**Note**: The Prolific web interface must be used for some operations that are unavailable in Ouvrai, such as choosing specific screeners and adding funds to your account.

 ## AWS & MTurk